Doodihealz/ImprovedSkills/README.md

 ## Features

 - 🧱 **XP System**
-  - XP is granted based on the node or material used.
+  - XP is granted based on the node.

   - XP increases by **+1% per player level**.
     - Example: A 100 XP node gives **179 XP** at level 79.